jefftam23/scramble-with-self/proposal.md

 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running and a word-list library installed.
 Create `webpack.config.js` as well as `package.json`.
-Write a basic entry file and the bare bones of all 3 scripts outlined above.
-Finish user-board interaction.
 Goals for the day:

 - Create a `board.js` file and implement a `reset()` function that randomizes the board
 - Handle user mouse input and `console.log` each time the user submits a word (by releasing mouse).